abdulsamadola/iou-course-downloader/README.md

 ### Output

 - The script will print the grouped URLs and also write them to:
 - `downloads/video-urls.txt`
-- The file format is simple:
+- The file format is simple and headers are ordered with standardized titles:

 ```
 # Lecture 1